The content of this website is based on research conducted by Triumph Over Health, LLC, unless otherwise noted.

-I'm just someone who beat Stage IV Melanoma Cancer, Hoshimoto's, Stage IV Endometriosis, Candida, and a host of other infections, virus' and conditions using natural therapies and without chemotherapy, radiation or any other immune suppressing drug or treatment.
+I'm just someone who beat Stage IV Melanoma Cancer, Hoshimoto's, Stage IV Endometriosis, Breast Implant Illness, Candida, and a host of other infections, virus' and conditions using natural therapies and without chemotherapy, radiation or any other immune suppressing drug or treatment.

 All information on this website is presented for educational purposes only and is based solely on my experience and research.
 It is not to be interpreted as medical advice or to prescribe any medical treatment.
 It is also not intended to diagnose or prescribe for any medical or psychological condition, nor to prevent, treat, mitigate or cure such conditions.
 The information contained herein is not intended to replace a one-on-one relationship with a doctor or qualified healthcare professional.
 Therefore, this information is not intended as medical advice, but rather a sharing of knowledge and information based on research and personal experience.